naib864/regolith-config/README.md

 polybar launch script in .config/polybar/midnight/launch.sh

 # Polybar files
 The polybar config mostly comes from [this](https://github.com/adi1090x/polybar-themes) repository and is based on the grayblocks style there.
-I modified the colors and some stylings.
+Modified everything to suit my needs.

 ## Additional polybar modules
 [Spotify](https://github.com/mihirlad55/polybar-spotify-module)